-In the 2015 - 2016 school year, regular undergrads at Case Western were charged $44,560, prior to corrections for financial need. $44,156 was the price tag on tuition.
-The remaining $404 represents additional fees.
+In the 2019 - 2020 school year, regular undergrads at Case Western were charged $50,924, prior to corrections for financial need. $50,450 was the price tag on tuition.
+The remaining $474 represents additional fees.
 Find out more about the net price.

 In contrast to public colleges, Case Western does not offer reduced tuition and fees to residents of the state.

-The tuition and fee costs quoted on this page do not include room and board, which will be an added bill you will get when living on campus.
+Tuition and fees cover the expense of attendance for one academic year, but don't include room and board, which will be an added bill you will get when living on campus.
 Having said that, most students end up having to pay less than full tuition because they get financial aid as well as other discounts.

 Are Tuition and Fees Going Up or Down?

 There has been an increase of 3.2% in Case Western Reserve University tuition and fees for out-of-state students in the past 5 years.
 Tuition increased by 3.2% and fees increased by 2.9%.
 This year, undergrads should expect to pay $52,579 based on current projections.